 \section{Conclusion}

 We have started from a class of one-dimensional models derived from conformal field theory and used exact diagonalization to investigate to what extent the same physics is realized by different models containing only NN and possibly NNN couplings.
-For the $q=2$ model we found that already the NN model gives a good description, while for $q=3$ and $q=4$ an optimized model with both NN and NNN couplings is preferred.
+For the $q=2$ model we found that already the NN model, which is equivalent to the antiferromagnetic $XXX$ Heisenberg model, gives a good description.
+For $q=3$ and $q=4$, an optimized model with both NN and NNN couplings is preferred.
 With these models we find that the overlap per site between the ground states of the local models and the ground states of the exact models is larger than $0.999$ for the considered system sizes.
 The overlaps per site for the low-lying excited state are larger than $0.998$.
 We also find that the ground state entanglement entropy and the correlation functions are reproduced well by the local models, except that there is a bit of discrepancy for $q=3$ for $N$ even for the entanglement entropy.
-The low energy spectra are modified to some extent in the local models compared to the exact models.
+The low-energy spectra are modified to some extent in the local models compared to the exact models.
 For $q=4$, the modification varies with system size, so finite size effects play a role for the considered system sizes.

 The high agreement between the ground state properties and the excited states suggest that most of the physics will remain the same in the local models.
 This paves the way to experimentally realize the physics in optical lattices using ultracold atoms, since the local models are simpler to realize experimentally than the corresponding exact models derived from conformal field theory.
 The ingredients needed to realize the different terms in the Hamiltonian are already available experimentally.
-In the exact model, only the ground state can be found analytically, so implementing the model experimentally can also provide further information about the excited states.

-The observation that the local models resemble the exact models also show that conformal field theory can not just be used to obtain exact, nonlocal models, but is also a powerful tool to obtain interesting, local models.
+The observation that the local models resemble the exact models also shows that conformal field theory can not just be used to obtain exact, nonlocal models, but is also a powerful tool to obtain interesting, local models.